 All are great questions and sadly, there’s no one best answer simply because there are too many variables involved.
 They can all work to some degree or other.

 One quick warning as you venture to find the perfect coaching WordPress theme: Graphics.
-Graphics can suck up your time – big time!
+Graphics can suck up your time, big time!
 And new coaches go for the eye candy.
-But after hours upon hours of searching and doubly more hours trying to tweak a theme (I think some of the appeal of a theme is “playing with it”), you’ll likely find yourself settling for a far less than perfect visual design.
+But after hours upon hours of searching and doubly more hours trying to tweak a theme (themes are fun to learn and play with), you’ll likely find yourself settling for a far less than perfect visual design.
 Beware not to get too hung up on visuals.

-My biggest suggestion is to focus more of your efforts on the strategy (how will it convince visitors you’re a great coach and contact you), the content (is it easy to understand, motivating and presents you like an expert?), and getting out there (getting traffic).
+My biggest suggestion is to focus more of your efforts on the strategy (how will your website convince visitors you’re a great coach and contact you), the content (is it easy to understand, motivating and presents you as an expert?), and getting out there (getting traffic).
+I wrote lots about this in The Coaching Website Guide.

 Let me share with you the top themes I’ve seen and my experiences with them.

 Quick Tip: SimplePress is one of their themes that I’ve used.
-If you try it out, get rid of the sliding images on the home and get your content up higher on the page.
+If you try it out, get rid of the sliding images on the home and get some juicy client-focused content up high on the page.

-Support seemed to be ok the one time I used it.
-But again, the theme is designed to be minimal when working with it.
+Support seemed to be ok the few times I used it.

-Lots of gurus promote them.
-They are a little more costly, nearing 100 bucks.
-Their designs are nice and strong.
-Professional is a good word.
+Lots of gurus promote this theme.
+And while they are a little more costly, nearing 100 bucks, their designs are nice and strong and people tout the search engine marketing tools within.

-I’ve been inside their themes a few times and found myself, as I do with all themes, spending quite a bit of time figuring out their “environment”.
-Just about all themes will require significant learning time.
-It just is.
+The minus, way back, I’ve been inside their themes a few times and found myself, as I do with all themes, spending too much time figuring out the environment.
+I don’t like big ramp up learning curves.
+Simple is always better (just like how Google beat Yahoo).

 Back in the day when they first came out, I poked around.
 They tout good SEO abilities, and they may have a few nice tools and features, but in my SEO experience, it’s more about your strategy than any individual theme.